-GENDER AND VIOLENCE: How Media Shape Our Culture is the result of years of research, implementation, and experience.
-The materials and strategy are intended for use with young adults (typically 8th or 9th grade) to college-aged adults.
+This “homegrown” strategy is the result of years of research and is informed by the knowledge of New Jersey’s preventionists.
+Activities and discussions are intended for use with young adults (typically 8th or 9th grade) to college-aged adults.

 Creating Safer Campus Communities

 A safe campus community means students can thrive while learning and growing as people.
 Currently, campuses are not as safe as they could be – 20% of women1 and 5% of men2 are sexually assaulted while in college, and 75% of students who identify as lesbian, gay, bisexual, or trans* (LGBT) report experiencing sexual harassment.3

 We also know that the vast majority of survivors know the person who attempted or committed the sexual assault.
 4 People who sexually assault others build trust and then may use manipulation, alcohol, and / or drugs to hurt someone.
 Reducing the number of campus-based sexual assault means taking a hard look at long-held norms and traditions.

 - Promoting active and enthusiastic consent.
 Consent means everyone involved in sexual activity or interaction is excited to be there.
 Consent can be a verbal “Yes” (or something like it) or body language clearly and undeniably indicating agreement (e.g. nodding of head or taking off their own clothes).
 Silence is not consent.
 If someone is unconscious, they cannot give consent.

 - Developing and enforcing comprehensive sexual assault policies, informed by research on trauma and the dynamics of sexual violence.
 Schools are charged with balancing the rights and needs of every student.
 This means they must equip investigators, first responders, and administration with all the information necessary to promote safety on campus.